-Parliamentary procedure is used by all types of decision-making bodies on a daily basis: school boards, homeowners' associations, city councils, and non-profit boards of directors, for example.
+Parliamentary procedure is used by all types of decision-making bodies daily: school boards, homeowners' associations, city councils, and non-profit boards of directors, for example.
 Parliamentary procedure also defines what duties people typically have when they are elected the president, secretary, or treasurer of an organization.